GazPrash/TinyAPI/readme.md

   // your map<std::string, std::string> to std::string format.
   // (It is recommended to use Json) auto response = Helper::MapToString(responseMap);
+  // the return must be a tuple<std::string, std::string> use #include<tuple> header for creating/using tuples.
   auto responseTup = std::make_tuple(response, "text/html");
   return responseTup;
 }